This page documents the latest, unreleased version of Buildbot. For documentation for released versions, see http://docs.buildbot.net/current/.

-This attribute is a list of dictionaries reperesnting the changes that make up this sourcestamp.
+This attribute is a list of dictionaries representing the changes that make up this sourcestamp.

 For the most part, properties are used to alter the behavior of build steps during a build.
-This is done by annotating the step definition in master.cfg with placeholders.
-When the step is executed, these placeholders will be replaced using the current values of the build properties, and the resultant rendering is substituted as the actual value of the step parameter.
+This is done by using renderables (objects implementing the IRenderable interface) as step parameters.
+When the step is started, each such object is rendered using the current values of the build properties, and the resultant rendering is substituted as the actual value of the step parameter.